 Don’t get lost in the medina

-Essaouira’s medina has been listed as a UNESCO World Heritage site, with its unusual mix of Moroccan and European styles.
-But unlike a lot of Moroccan towns, walking into the medina in Essaouira isn’t like going into a maze, so you’ve got a pretty good chance of not getting completely lost.
+Formerly known as Mogador, the medina in Essaouira has been listed as a UNESCO World Heritage site for its unusual mix of Moroccan and European styles.
+But unlike the medinas in a lot of other Moroccan towns and cities, walking into Essaouira’s medina isn’t like going into a maze, so you’ve got a pretty good chance of not getting yourself completely lost.

-As you wander through alleyways lined by tall whitewashed buildings there are still plenty of twists and turns, but the French-inspired grid design makes it a lot easier to find your way around (apparently the name Es-Saouira even means beautifully designed).
+As you wander through narrow alleyways lined by tall whitewashed buildings there are still plenty of twists and turns, but it’s based on a French-inspired grid design which makes it a lot easier to find your way around (apparently the name Es-Saouira even translates as ‘beautifully designed’).
 The centre of the media is Place Moulay Hassan, a big pedestrianised square where you can grab a table in one of the cafés for the perfect people-watching spot.

 Shop the Essaouira souks